Kick Sampling: How to Unlock the Secrets of River Insects

 Kick sampling - River Eamont sample

-1/2 hour of Kick Sampling will turbo-charge your catch!!
+30 minutes of insect sampling will turbo-charge your catch!!

 Why insect entomology matters to fly anglers:

-A good understanding of the aquatic insects is crucial for a fly angler’s success because these bugs make up most of a trout or grayling’s diet.
-Therefore, knowing the type of insects that inhabit the river you’re fishing will help you select the appropriate artificial flies (dry, wet, or nymph), and increase your chances of catching trout and grayling.
+Learning how to identify them not only improves your trout and grayling fishing, but also gives you a deeper understanding of river health and seasonal fish behaviour.
+Therefore, knowing the type of insects that inhabit the river you’re fishing helps you select the appropriate artificial flies (dry, wet, or nymph), to increase your chances of catching trout and grayling.

 Brown trout caught in August - fly fishing with streamers